 Any stock options or RSUs that are unvested upon an NEO's termination of continuous employment or services will be forfeited without any value, unless the termination of continuous service is a result of death, in which event, subject to any restrictions in the stock option or RSU agreement or equity incentive plan, the stock option would become fully vested and exercisable as of the date of death and the RSU would become fully vested and released as of the date of death.
-For Mr. Robin and Mr. Northcott, in accordance with their letter agreements, if any stock options are unvested upon a termination of continuous employment as a result of a disability, 50% of the unvested stock options would become fully vested and exercisable as of the date of termination.
-In accordance with the letter agreements for the NEOs described above, any stock options that are vested upon termination of continuous service by us without cause or by the executive for a good reason resignation (as defined in the CIC Plan) will remain outstanding and exercisable for eighteen (18) months for Mr. Robin, twelve (12) months following termination for Mr. Labrucherie and Mr. Northcott, and three (3) months for Dr. Zalevsky and Mr. Wilson.
+For Mr. Robin, in accordance with his letter agreements, if any stock options are unvested upon a termination of continuous employment as a result of a disability, 50% of the unvested stock options would become fully vested and exercisable as of the date of termination.
+In accordance with the letter agreements for the NEOs described above, any stock options that are vested upon termination of continuous service by us without cause or by the executive for a good reason resignation (as defined in the CIC Plan) will remain outstanding and exercisable for eighteen (18) months for Mr. Robin and three (3) months for Ms. Thomsen, Mr. Wilson and Dr. Zalevsky.
 This exercise period is also twelve (12) months if the termination of employment or continuous services is because of disability and is eighteen (18) months if the termination is a result of death.
 We also have the discretion to extend the applicable exercise period in connection with other terminations of employment.
 Any vested stock options that are not exercised within the applicable post-termination of employment exercise period will terminate.